fairDataSociety/fairos-client-examples/README.md

 FairOS websocket communication relies on request-response model.
 After a successful connection is made, we can send an event request with their required payload and expect an event response with associated payload.

-*** we can relate each event with a REST api and refer to that request and response body from the OpenAPI Specification **
+> **_NOTE:_** we can relate each event with a REST api and refer to that request and response body from the OpenAPI Specification

 Here is how an event request body should look like
 ```